ankurchavda/SparkLearning/README.md

 52. What is a Spark Session?
 The first step of any Spark Application is creating a SparkSession, which enables you to run Spark code.
 The SparkSession class provides the single entry point to all functionality in Spark using the DataFrame API.
-This is automatically created for you in a Databricks notebook as the variable, spark.
+This is automatically created for you in a Databricks notebook/spark shell as the variable, spark.
 --------------------------
 53. Why should one not use a UDF?
 UDFs can not be optimized by Catalyst Optimizer.
 To use UDFs, functions must be serialized and sent to executors.
 And for Python, there is additional overhead from spinning up a Python interpreter on an executor to run a UDF.

+​		`sampleUDF = udf(sample_function)` serializes the function and sends the UDF to the executors so that we can use it on a dataframe.

 --------------------------
 54. What is an UnsafeRow?
 The data that is "shuffled" is in a format known as UnsafeRow, or more commonly, the Tungsten Binary Format.
 UnsafeRow is the in-memory storage format for Spark SQL and DataFrames.
 Advantages include -